Uber Car Accident

 Legal Status & Precedents

-Uber’s adoption of a large insurance policy seems reassuring, but the legal status of Uber’s corporate responsibility for serious accidents is still evolving.
-Various lawsuits have been initiated against the company throughout the country, but no final assignment of liability that will apply to all scenarios has been determined yet.
-Despite the fact that the company now carries a hefty insurance policy, case after case has shown that battling Uber in court is a tough fight.
+Uber’s adoption of a broad insurance policy seems reassuring, but the legal status of Uber’s corporate responsibility for serious accidents is still evolving.
+There have been various lawsuits against the company throughout the country.
+There has been no determination as to the final assignment of liability that will apply to all scenarios.
+Even though the company now carries a hefty insurance policy, case after case has shown that battling Uber in court is a tough fight.
 Uber’s insurance policy’s carrier is dedicated to resisting pay-outs on as many claims as possible.
-Getting compensation from any insurance company is difficult, and that’s all the more true for a company like Uber that wants to refuse liability and maximize profits whenever possible.
+Getting compensation from any insurance company is difficult.
+That is all the more true for a companies like Uber and Lyft that want to refuse liability and maximize profits whenever possible.

 Were You Injured in an Uber, Lyft or Other Ride-Share Accident?

-If you’ve been hurt in a car accident, you’ll need guidance from an attorney to get the support you need.
+If a car accident has left you with injuries, you will need guidance from an attorney to get the support you need.
 Mr. Albert has been litigating car accident cases for the entirety of his 20-year career and has successfully handled every kind of vehicle accident, including ride-sharing accidents.

 For more information, please contact the Law Offices of Marc S. Albert today to schedule your free car accident consultation.
-Mr. Albert serves clients throughout the New York City metropolitan area from his offices in Queens, Manhattan, and Long Island.
-He’ll make sure don’t miss any of the important legal deadlines, and that you receive the medical benefits you are entitled to under law, and fair compensation for medical bills, lost income, and related damages.
+Mr. Albert serves clients throughout the New York City metropolitan area from his offices in Queens and Long Island.
+He’ll make sure you don’t miss any of the critical legal deadlines, and that you receive the medical benefits you are entitled to under the law, and fair compensation for medical bills, lost income, and related damages.

 Throughout his career, Mr. Albert has developed a strong track record of success, earning lucrative verdicts and settlements for many of his clients.
 This experience will give you the edge you need when seeking to maximize your compensation.